rknell/alcocalc/README.md

 - Weights should be in kilograms
 - Volumes should be in litres
 - The library uses OIML alcohol tables for accurate density calculations
-- Brix values are used for sugar content calculations
 - Sugar percentages are expressed as decimals (e.g., 0.0064 for 0.64%)
+- All calculations include temperature correction for accurate results

 ## Testing